ThePixelCode/ThePixelCode/README.md

-- 👋 Hi, I’m @ThePixelCode
+- 👋 Hi, I’m @ThePixelCode, Wellcome to this graveyard of unfinished projects
-- I’m a programmer learning rust, svelte and godot
+- Fan of Rust, not associated in any way to the Rust foundation
+- Certified _EcmaScript_ Hater
+- Learning Lua, Svelte and Godot
 - I'm studying computer science in National University of Colombia